 We've currently tested 30 Razer headphones.
 Razer mostly makes over-ear gaming headsets with good microphones that are suitable for live chat.
 However, they aren't the most comfortable for long gaming sessions, and because of their inconsistent fit, they won't deliver the same sound for everyone.

-The Razer Kraken V3 Pro Wireless is the best Razer headset for gaming.
-You can use these well-built gaming headphones wired via their 1/8 inch TRRS cable or wireless via their USB dongle with low latency.
+The Razer Kraken V3 Pro Wireless is the best Razer headset we've tested.
+They can be used wired via their 1/8 inch TRRS cable or wireless via their USB dongle with low latency.
 Unlike most other gaming headphones on the market, they have a haptic bass feature that adds vibrations to your audio, which can help emphasize sound effects while you game.
-They have a boomy sound, even when the bass boost is set to its lowest setting, which helps bring out sound effects like footsteps.
+Even when the bass boost is set to its lowest setting, they have a boomy sound, which helps bring out sound effects like footsteps.
 If you like less bass, you can adjust them to your liking via their companion software's graphic EQ and presets.
-They're also prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit to your head.
+They're prone to inconsistencies in audio delivery though, so it's important to take the time to adjust their fit to your head.

 If you like to game with others, their detachable boom mic offers good overall performance, making your voice understandable even in noisy environments.
 These headphones also have a decently comfortable fit, and the ear cups have customizable RGB lighting, which will please some users.
 They also have a superb battery life performance.
 The manufacturer advertises 44 hours of battery time with the RGB lighting and haptic bass feature off, but we measured 45 hours with both these features engaged.
 However, you can only use them wired with Xbox consoles.
 For wireless Xbox compatibility, check out the next pick, the Razer Kaira Pro Wireless.
 If you want Bluetooth compatibility, check out the Razer Barracuda Pro Wireless, although their integrated mic performance isn't as good.

-If you want to save money without sacrificing too much performance, you might prefer the Razer Kaira Pro Wireless, the best Razer headset we've tested in the mid-range.
-You'll have to settle for a shorter battery life of only 19 hours against the Razer Kraken V3 Pro Wireless's 45 hours and fewer PC-centric software features, but you do gain Bluetooth compatibility.
+If you want to save money without sacrificing too much performance, you might prefer the Razer Kaira Pro Wireless, which is one of the best Razer headsets we've tested in the mid-range.
+You'll have to settle for a shorter battery life of only 19 hours against the Razer Kraken V3 Pro Wireless' 45 hours and fewer PC-centric software features, but you do gain Bluetooth compatibility.
 This means you can listen to music on your phone while simultaneously hearing game audio from your console.
 They're well-built and comfortable to wear during marathon gaming sessions.
 You can pick between variants for Xbox and PlayStation for wireless gaming.

 Out of the box, they have a warm but fairly uneven sound profile, adding boom and muddiness to your audio.
 Unfortunately, they're also very prone to inconsistencies in audio delivery, so it's important to take the time to adjust their fit on your head to ensure a more consistent sound.
 Luckily, with the Xbox variant, you can access their companion software's graphic EQ and presets to help you adjust their sound to your liking.
 Their boom mic does an excellent job recording your voice so that you're heard clearly, even in moderately noisy environments, and they tend to be cheaper than our top pick.